 6 simple ways to cut down on sugar

 (Love chocolate?
-Don't worry - your favourite treats can still slot into your daily allowance.
-For example, WW member Jude saves 6 SmartPoints to enjoy a Crunchie bar at the end of each day.)
+Don't worry - your favourite treats can still slot into your daily allowance.)

 Cutting back on sweet treats is a great way to limit the amount of sugar in your diet.
-And since foods that are higher in sugar are assigned higher SmartPoints values, as a WW member you'll naturally be guided towards healthier food choices.
-Discover how SmartPoints work.
+And since foods that are higher in added sugar are assigned higher Points, as a WW member you'll naturally be guided towards healthier food choices.
+Discover how PersonalPoints work.

 But could you do more to avoid the sweet stuff?
 Here are some simple ways to cut down on sugar.